Justin Cuero

-Justin Raúl Cuero Palacio (born 18 March, 2004) is an Ecuadorean football player who plays as a forward for Independiente del Valle.
+Justin Raúl Cuero Palacio (born 18 March 2004) is an Ecuadorean football player who plays as a forward for Emelec on loan from Russian club Orenburg.
 He played as Ecuador finished runners-up at the 2022 South American Games and represented his country at the 2023 South American U-20 Championship.

 Early life

 Cuero is from Esmeraldas, Ecuador, in the north-western part of the country.
 He came from the Independiente del Valle football academy.

+Career

+Cuero made his Liga Pro debut for Independiente del Valle in a 3-1 home win against Mushuc Runa S.C. on February 25, 2023.

+On 15 August 2023, Cuero joined Russian Premier League club Orenburg on loan with an option to buy.

 International career

 Cuero was selected to play Football at the 2022 South American Games in October 2022 for Ecuador in Asunción.
 He scored a hat-trick in the semi-final against Uruguay to help his team to the final against hosts Paraguay.